My fam in the Rockies

 Because somewhere along the line, God decided that it wasn’t good enough for us to simply remember His faithfulness, but He wanted to take action.
 To get some skin in the game.

-So He took our entire lives.
-The good, the bad, and the ugly,
+So He took our entire lives, the good, the bad, and the ugly; He took His Son

 And they are still there, but He’s not.
 This God of ours is big enough to take ours pasts and crucify them, to destroy them and leave them there on that tree after taking them into Himself.
 But He didn’t stay there with them.
 He left them in His divine rearview mirror and forgot about them.